VortexShrimp/ender/README.md

 Making intuitive and efficient GUI applications with C++ has been a terrible experience for me so, here is my attempt at an elegant solution.
+## Todo
+- Complete console debug logging system with a compile-time switch to easily exclude it from compilation in `Release` builds.
+- Decent and consistent error/exception handling system to work with the logger.
+- File handling system to create/manage files and folders on the system for configurations, scripting and more.
+- Independant 2D batch sprite, primitive & text renderer built with DirectX11.

 ## Example
 ```cpp